rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-We expect to get the repositories of the user before the bitcoin is mined and see the `race` function to interrupt the `mineBitcoin` computation.
-We already tested the `race` function, and we know it works as expected.
+We expect to get the user's repositories before the bitcoin is mined and see the `race` function to interrupt the `mineBitcoin` computation.
+We have already tested the `race` function and know it works as expected.
 However, the output of the execution is the following:

 ```
 08:49:09.118 [virtual-22] INFO GitHubApp -- Mining Bitcoin...